 That said, friendship with an ex can be difficult to maintain when one still feels butterflies in the stomach at the sight of an ex.
 Whether or not it’s a mistake keeping in close contact with your ex depends on what you do with those feelings.

-That’s just one scenario.
-It’s also possible that those feelings may be brought to the surface more and more often and can ruin the “friends” part of the arrangement.
+The feelings get brought to the surface more and more and it ruins the “friends” part of the arrangement.
 I’ve seen some people try to do the friends with benefits thing as away to deal with the left over strong feelings of sexual attraction, but almost always someone ends up getting hurt when the other person moves on.

-The third scenario is that the two of you might be realizing that what you have is so much stronger than the differences that drew you apart in the first place.
+You both realize that what you have is so much stronger than what drew you apart in the first place.
 But this is where you have to be really honest with yourself.
 Do you want him back?
 What has changed in regard to your differences?
 What makes you think that it’ll work this time?
 But more importantly, does he want you back?

 Talk to your ex about what’s really going on.
 Given what you say about your friendship, only good can come out of an open discussion on your true feelings for each other.
 A good talk will help both of you decide on the right and necessarily thing to do in the best interest of the other.